-FAQ: What is the relationship between measurement range, control range, & turndown ratio for my mass flow device?
+FAQ: Measurement range, control range, & turndown ratio

 Most Alicat devices have a 0.01–100% measurable/controllable range.
 If you are looking at an older spec sheet, this may instead be listed as a 10,000:1 turndown ratio.
 Here, we’ll discuss full scale control range, flow measurement range, and turndown ratio, to clear up what is meant by these terms – and to explain why the move away from using turndown ratio.